Economic and Business Development

 - Strategize: Team Call

-Meet with the professional staff who will conduct the market research, SEO analysis, and GIS analysis and collaborate on identifying a strategy that will meet your company’s unique needs.
+Meet with the professional staff who will conduct the market research, geospatial analysis, and digital marketing and collaborate on identifying a strategy that will meet your company’s unique needs.

 - Implement: Close Out Call